 Ethiopia: Country Overview

-Ethiopia's capital is Addis Ababa, in the centre of the country, which has a population of 2.9 million.
-Centamin's 4 exploration licence areas are in Tigray, the northernmost of the nine ethnic regions of Ethiopia.
+Ethiopia's capital is Addis Ababa, in the centre of the country, which has a population of 3.38 million.
+Centamin's exploration licence areas are in Tigray, the northernmost of the nine ethnic regions of Ethiopia and towards the south and west of Ethiopia in the Oromiya region and Benishangul Gumuz region (held as part of the joint venture with Alecto Minerals plc).

 Ethiopia is regarded as one of Africa's most stable countries, and is becoming one of the leading economic, diplomatic and political forces on the continent.